 "A business has to determine [if] it is worth keeping money tied up in gear and supplies that sit around until the following season," Grant said.
 "Recoup some of the money by selling materials for what was paid, or even at a small loss [to] cash out those items."

 Fouts said his objective is to get the inventory as close to zero as possible before the end of the season.

 "We'll run a special on whatever color or type of lights we have in excess, sell off inventory to franchisees in the network or other companies," Fouts said.
-"If, at the end of the season, there is still an excess of a certain color or type of lights, we'll store them during the off-season."
+"If, at the end of the season, there is still an excess of a certain color or type of lights, we'll store them during the offseason."

-Experiment with new product offerings
+5. Experiment with new product offerings.

 "You don't want to go all in; you want to test," Goldin added.
 "Tread lightly and experiment to see if you can increase business.
 If it works, expand it next year.
 You may be pleasantly surprised."

-Additional reporting by Nicole Taylor.
+Additional reporting by Nicole Fallon and Jennifer Post.
 Some source interviews were conducted for a previous version of this article.